dasoljlee/GAM305_Team1/README.md

 Jessi: Depending on the our theme, I think it would be fun to add a jump pad, teleporter, virus- tracking capability and virus reproduction.
 Please let me know what you all think.
 - [Josh] I can give ideas and feedback on the game’s visuals and how elements fit together.
+- [Matthew] I really like the idea of virus reproduction, I feel like this could setup a super fun end-game situation with the virus spreading faster and faster.

 ## Schedule
 [Schedule Link](https://snhu-my.sharepoint.com/:x:/g/personal/dasol_lee_snhu_edu/EcpXnesIOY9IlKhKPIUpziwBNo3KOAseOwArkaQKKHzwYA?e=reQOFa)